blitz-js/drafts/001_blitz_cli.md

 Future versions will add support for:

 - Local + deployed database migration
-- Running custom scripts installed by dependencies
+- Installing third-party plugins and running third-party scripts
 - An in-console REPL which can interact with your entire application's context (similar to `rails console`)
 - More advanced code generation
   - Entire client-side routes in a single command - data, routing, controllers, APIs, etc.